 Operators may deploy their management infrastructure in different ways.
 Specifically, the following options are possible:

-- The IP address of the SeGW is known to the eNB (e.g. provided by the IP Autoconfiguration service, configured by EM);
+- The IP address of the SeGW is known to the RAN NE (e.g. provided by the IP Autoconfiguration service, configured by MnF);

-- The IP address of the SeGW is unknown to the eNB, but the FQDN of the SeGW is known to the eNB (e.g. provided by the IP Autoconfiguration service, configured by EM, pre-configured at the factory);
+- The IP address of the SeGW is unknown to the RAN NE, but the FQDN of the CN NE is known to the RAN NE (e.g. provided by the IP Autoconfiguration service, configured by MnF, pre-configured at the factory);

-- The SeGW provides eNB only with internal IP configuration;
+- The SeGW provides RAN NE only with internal IP configuration;

-- The SeGW provides eNB with internal IP configuration and the IP address of the secure (internal) DHCP server;
+- The SeGW provides RAN NE with internal IP configuration and the IP address of the secure (internal) DHCP server;

-- The SeGW provides eNB with internal IP configuration and the IP address(es) of the secure (internal) DNS server(s);
+- The SeGW provides RAN NE with internal IP configuration and the IP address(es) of the secure (internal) DNS server(s);

-- The SeGW provides eNB with internal IP configuration and the IP addresses of the secure (internal) DHCP and DNS servers.
+- The SeGW provides RAN NE with internal IP configuration and the IP addresses of the secure (internal) DHCP and DNS servers.

 The procedure described in this clause applies to all deployment options listed above.